 30. Will this hospital allow me to take my placenta home (if you choose to do placenta encapsulation)?

-32. Is your spouse/SO and doula allowed in the room for a C-section?
+32. Is your partner and doula allowed in the room for a C-section?

 33. If I have a C-section, will my baby be separated from me right after the procedure?
 Or can I do skin-to-skin?